srubin/imgz/README.md

     $('.imgz').imgz({
-        'imgSrc': 'image_list.txt',  // a list of the image files 'imgRoot': 'img/',  // path to the image files 'blocksSrc': ['block1.html',
+        'imgSrc': 'image_list.txt',  // a list of the image files 'imgRoot': 'img/',  // path to the image files 'max': undefined,   // max number of images to use.
+						    // undefined means no max
+        'blocksSrc': ['block1.html',
                       'block2.html',
                       'block3.html',